urbanware-org/wideredist/README.md

-### :warning: Please update to the <a href="https://github.com/urbanware-org/wideredist/releases/latest">latest version</a>, as earlier versions may not work anymore.
+### :warning: Please update to the <a href="https://github.com/urbanware-org/wideredist/releases/latest">latest version</a>, as earlier may not work anymore.
 [Details](https://github.com/urbanware-org/wideredist/wiki#required-update-for-old-versions)</a>

 <!-- ../../wiki#required-update-for-old-versions -->